With violin in hand, she walks onto the small fold-out stage.

 “This is what you created.”

 People start filing in as she tunes her violin.
-They all wear excited smiles, but not for her.
-They smile because of the “on the clock” break they were getting, eyes widening as they look at the cheese spread the company has laid out.
+They all wear excited smiles - not for her - but for the “on the clock” break they were getting.
+Their eyes widen as they look at the cheese spread the company has laid out.

 Holiday gigs paid well and the requirements were always the same:

 We’re holding a company event to show appreciation for our employees.
-We need a violinist to play some live holiday music during the celebration.
-A recorded piano accompaniment will be provided.
-Business casual attire will be required for this event.
+We need a violinist to play some live holiday music during the celebration (a recorded piano accompaniment will be provided).
+Please note that business casual attire will be required for this event.

 “Just have to do this last corporate function, then I can skirt by for the next few months without working,” she thinks to herself.

-With her fingers and bowing on autopilot, she counts all the ill fitting dress shirts the men wear.
-The backs of their muffin tops wrinkled and creased from sitting in a chair all day.
-She imagines an alien visiting Earth for the first time, standing beside her.
+Her bowing on autopilot, she counts all the ill-fitting dress shirts the men wear; the backs of their muffin tops wrinkled and creased from sitting in a chair all day.
+She imagines an alien visiting Earth for the first time, looking inquisitively while perched on her shoulder.

 “So let me make sure I understand this, human.
-When a male of your species enters this building, he is required to stuff his upper garment into his pants?
-And tightly wrap a piece of cloth around his neck?”
+When a male of your species enters this building, he is required to stuff his upper garments into the opening of his lower garments, and then tightly wrap a piece of cloth around his neck?”

-The companies never noticed that she wore the same light gray cardigan, gray dress, light gray belt, and gray heels to every event.
+The companies never noticed that she wore the same light gray cardigan, gray dress, and black flats to every event.
 It was the only business casual attire she owned.
-Hair was easy, just tie it up in a nice tight bun.
-It looked elegant.
-She’d have her roommate apply her makeup.
+Hair was easy, just tie it up in a nice, elegant bun.
+Her roommate would apply her makeup for her.
 She’d skip polishing her nails though.
 They were always filed well past her calloused fingertips.